How can hackers crack your router?

 - First of all, create a difficult password and change it regularly.
 Use long enough (12 characters at least) password that includes numbers, symbols, capital letters, and lower-case letters.

-- Ask someone to hack your site or device so you will know weak places.
+- Ask someone to hack your site or device so you can identify weaknesses.

 - Regularly update your software, because a new versions have a stronger security system.